open-vsx/publish-extensions/docs/extension_issues.md

 ## Functional bugs in VS Code extensions

-If an extension you downloaded from OpenVSX isn't functioning as expected, please follow these steps to debug:
+If an extension you downloaded from Open VSX isn't functioning as expected, please follow these steps to debug:

-1. check the extension version on [OpenVSX](https://open-vsx.org/) (you can see the latest one in the right sidebar)
+1. check the extension version on [Open VSX](https://open-vsx.org/) (you can see the latest one in the right sidebar)
 2. check the extension version on the [VS Code Marketplace](https://marketplace.visualstudio.com/) (you can find the version on the bottom of the right-hand side bar)
 3. If the versions don't match, it's probably a problem with the publishing process, so continue to the next chapter of this guide
 4. If they are the same version, visit the extension's source repository to investigate the issue further.